HHSAPCompSci2020/capstone-project-p3-maze-runners/doc/README - Maze of Legends.txt

 * List the group members and describe how each member contributed to the completion of the final program.
 This could be classes written, art assets created, leadership/organizational skills exercises, or other tasks.
 Initially, this is how you plan on splitting the work.
 * Joseph Huang - started ability class and interaction with player,
 * Christopher Lew - Changed Player behavior and controlling, Made it so you can create and load new Mazes in the code,
-* Lakshya Shrivastava - maze creation
+* Lakshya Shrivastava - maze creation, 3D Maze worshop